 Bedtime – depending on your situation, this word either sounds like music to your ears or sends a shiver down your spine!
 Most of us know from experience just how tough bedtime can be.
 Far from a calm, gentle wind-down before sleep, for some families, bedtime is alternately a battle of wills, a scream-fest, a marathon hours-long affair, or an eternal game of whack-a-mole in which you’re constantly fetching glasses of water and making trips to the potty.

 So how do we get from nightmare bedtime to a peaceful bedtime?
-As they say, knowledge is power – and a solid understanding about the when, where, and how of bedtime will really help make bedtime a relaxing, happy affair for everyone in your home!
+As they say, knowledge is power – and a solid understanding of the when, where, and how of bedtime will really help make bedtime a relaxing, happy affair for everyone in your home!

 When Should Bedtime Happen?